Distilling a 6B Image Model with LADD: Architecture, Experiments & Hard Lessons

 Round 1: Pre-fix sweep (broken pipeline)

-These results used KID (Kernel Inception Distance) — an unbiased metric preferred over FID for small sample sizes.
+These results used KID (Kernel Inception Distance).
 Lower is better.

 Noise schedule exploration — tuning the logit-normal distribution parameters for re-noising: